 - Replace the grenadine in a German Cherry Bomb with Cherry Jolly Rancher Vodka.
 It makes for a chocolate covered cherry sort of flavor.

 - Make a Love Bite with Cherry Jolly Rancher Vodka in place of cherry liqueur.
 But note that the Jolly Rancher vodka will float on top of the other layers instead of at the bottom.

 - Make a Laffy Taffy, but with Watermelon, Apple and Raspberry Jolly Rancher Vodka instead of the schnapps and DeKuypers the recipe calls for.

 - Mix any of the flavors with some mineral/soda water or 7-up or Sprite.

-- A touch of Rose’s Lime contrasts nicely with the Watermelon, Grape, Blue Raspberry or Cherry.
+- A touch of Rose’s Sweetened Lime contrasts nicely with the Watermelon, Grape, Blue Raspberry or Cherry.

 - You can definitely serve these over ice or simply water them down a little if the straight vodka’s too strong, but you don’t want to dilute the flavor with another flavor.

-- 2 1lb bag of assorted Jolly Ranchers
+- 2 1lb bags of assorted Jolly Ranchers

 - Separate the Jolly Rancher candies into flavors